markski1/markski-htmx/posts/principle-of-locality.md

 ## Sources

 - "Introduction to High Performance Computing for Scientists and Engineers".
 Georg Hager, Gerard Wellein.
 (2011)
-- The examples are largely based in those given in a Parallel Systems class I took in the National University of La Plata in early 2023, given by an excellent professor, Dr. Enzo Rucci.
+- The examples are largely based in those given in a Parallel Systems class I took in the National University of La Plata in early 2023.
 - The memory hierarchy pyramid graphic was taken from the blog of the Computer Science department of Swarthmore College.